 Originally designed to accelerate innovation, it now poses a huge obstacle.
 A moratorium on new Coverage with Evidence Development programs is needed until it can be fixed or scrapped.

-(Not Shown: When Grogan's view was shared with Google Notebook, it said that CMS was at least trying to rebut his concerns, and provided a hotlink to paragraphs in the transcript with regard to each Grogan point.])
+(Not Shown: When Grogan's view was shared with Google Notebook, which had trained on the CMS-origin materials, Google Notebook said that CMS was at least trying to rebut his concerns, and provided a hotlink to paragraphs in the 14-page transcript with regard to each point made in Grogan's essay.)

 ##

 Chat GPT writes up the transcript.
-Plus the Q&A.
+Plus the Q&A after.

 ##